Garganacl/namemc-skinart-loader/README.md

 # namemc-skinart-loader
 Automatically upload skins to Minecraft and refresh Namemc to make skinart

-Have you Ever wanted to have a namemc skin art but didnt want to do the aweful task of taking the time to uploading a skin to Minecraft and then switching tabs to refresh Namemc Well look no further!
+Have you ever wanted to have a namemc skin art but didnt want to do the aweful task of taking the time to uploading a skin to Minecraft and then switching tabs to refresh Namemc Well look no further!
 Here you can do that automatically with ease just follow the steps listed below and get your skinart uploaded in seconds.

 # How to run the script
 ## 1. Download and install python [here](https://www.python.org/)